tonykieling/smoothplanner/README.md

 The app will be useful for business or leisure travellers looking for a simple way to organise their itineraries.

 # Tech Stack
-* PostgresSQL
+- PostgresSQL
-* Rails
+- Rails
-* React
+- React

 # Screenshots

 # Features
-- Easy Trip Creation
-- Add three types of cards to an itinerary -
+- Itinerary in one place: Add all details related to your trip at one place in three types of cards -
         * Transport
         * Accomodation
         * Miscellaneous events / activities
-- One click edit if plans change
-- Collaboration -
+- Easy Edits: Travel planning is a fluid exercise and if plans change, easily edit the details on the cards
+- Collaboration: Add users to the trip to allow them access to view and edit their trip
-- Suggestions - the app automatically suggests things to do in the destination that can be easily integrated into the itinerary
+- Suggestions: Integrated with the Google places API the app automatically suggests things to do and restaurants in the destination.
+The suggestions can be easily integrated into the itinerary

 # Dependencies
+- Client Side:
+   * Axios
+   * JQuery
+   * MomentJS
+   * React-datepicker
+   * React-modal
+   * React-places-autocomplete
+   * React-router-dom

+- Server Side
+  * http
+  * puma
+  * rack-cors

 # Project Directory